Rachel Morrison: Career

 Morrison began her career in television, working on series and telefilms for a number of networks.
 Her cinematography on the 2005 television documentary Rikers High, about high school education within the Rikers Island prison complex, was nominated for an Emmy Award.

 Morrison worked on The Hills' for two years, then shot Zal Batmanglij's Sound of My Voice, which premiered at the 2011 Sundance Film Festival.
 Over the next two years, she photographed Tim and Eric's Billion Dollar Movie and Fruitvale Station, which premiered at Sundance in 2012 and 2013 respectively, as well as Any Day Now (2012), Some Girl(s) (2013) and The Harvest (2013).

 At the 2013 Women in Film Crystal + Lucy Awards, Morrison was awarded the Kodak Vision Award for her work in cinematography and her collaboration with other women filmmakers.
 The same year, Variety named her as one of the "Up Next" in their Below The Line Impact Report, while Indiewire named her as one of their "Cinematographers To Watch".

 In 2014, she photographed Cake, directed by Daniel Barnz, which she followed up with the 2015 film Dope.
 Dope premiered at the 2015 Sundance Film Festival, making it Morrison's seventh film to screen at the annual festival in six consecutive years.

 2014 marked Morrison's first foray into directing, as she was offered the chance to direct an episode of the television series American Crime, which aired in 2015.
 In 2017 she became a member of the American Society of Cinematographers.

 Morrison was the cinematographer for Dee Rees's 2017 film Mudbound.
 For her work on the film, Morrison became the first woman to win the New York Film Critics Circle Award for Best Cinematographer, the first woman to be nominated for the feature category of the American Society of Cinematographers Outstanding Achievement Awards, and the first woman ever nominated for the Academy Award for Best Cinematography.

 Morrison served as cinematographer for Marvel's Black Panther (2018).

 On June 19, 2019, it was announced Morrison would make her directorial debut on Flint Strong, which was later retitled The Fire Inside and released in 2024.

 In March 2023, Morrison directed an episode of the Star Wars streaming series The Mandalorian season 3.
 In 2025, she began directing the film Love of Your Life, starring Margaret Qualley, Patrick Schwarzenegger, Aaron Pierre and Gabriel Basso.

+In addition to filmmaking, Morrison is also a faculty member of the Maine Media College.

 Personal life

 Morrison married Rachel Garza in December 2011.
-They have one son, who was born in 2014, and a daughter born in 2018.
+They have a son, who was born in 2014, and a daughter born in 2018.